tomas-osswald/switch_2020_g3/docs/sprint3/user_stories/US150_GetFamilyMemberProfileV2.md

 ## 3.5.
 Applied Patterns

-We applied the principles of Controller, Information Expert, Creator and PureFabrication from the GRASP pattern.
-We also used the SOLID Single Responsibility Principle.

 We applied the following principles:

 - GRASP:
    - Information expert:
-      - This pattern is represented in Person object because it stores all the Person attributes associated with it.
+      - This pattern is used in Person class because it stores all the Person attributes associated with it and creates its own DTO.
 PersonRepository just stores all the Person´s objects.

    - Controller:
       - To deal with the responsibility of receiving input from outside the system (first layer after the UI) we use a case controller.